 - Your father’s regular doctor.
 This can be a good place to start, especially if it’s a doctor who has known your father for a while.
 Contrary to popular opinion, the HIPAA regulations (which govern the privacy of health information) do not preclude you, an adult child, from contacting your father’s doctor and relaying your observations and concerns.
+You can see if the doctor is willing to hear you out on the phone, and then do send in your concerns in writing, since those will usually be scanned into the chart.
 The doctor may be able to help you persuade your father to come in.
 On the other hand, if the doctor waves off your concerns saying there’s nothing to do, you’ll need to look elsewhere for help.
 And you’ll want to look for a doctor who is more up-to-date on the medical care of seniors with cognitive impairment.
 (See this post for related ideas.)

-- Social worker experienced with seniors.
-To find a social worker to help you trouble-shoot the situation, you can try calling your local Area Agency on Aging (see the Eldercare.gov locator again).
+- Social worker experienced with older adults.
+To find a social worker to help you troubleshoot the situation, you can try calling your local Area Agency on Aging (see the Eldercare.gov locator again).
 Some primary care offices also offer social work services, especially if they are bigger or serve vulnerable populations.
 You can also try asking around at local senior centers.
-That said, in my experience it’s rare for social workers to visit seniors at home unless they are sent by a home health agency.
+That said, in my experience, it’s rare for social workers to visit aging adults at home unless they are sent by a home health agency.
 So although it’s worth looking for one, if you want someone to go see your father at home — which you probably do — you may need to pay for a geriatric care manager or other “senior problem solver”.

-How to know if a senior is “incompetent”?
+How to know if an older person is “incompetent”?

 Now, you’re getting help because presumably you want to help your father with his goals, which for most seniors include maintaining independence, dignity, and quality of life.

 But you also mentioned a worry that he is becoming “incompetent.”
 This is an important question to address, and families often ask me to weigh in on this.
-What I tell them is that as a doctor, I can’t say whether the person is incompetent.
-Instead, my role is to help assess a senior’s capacity to make medical decisions, and to identify underlying medical problems that might temporarily or permanently affect decision-making.
+What I tell them is that as a doctor,it’s not for me to say whether the person is “competent.”
+Instead, my role is to help assess an older person’s capacity to make medical decisions, and also to identify underlying medical problems that might temporarily or permanently affect decision-making.

-To decide whether a senior is legally competent, the court will need to know about the senior’s capacity to manage certain major types of decisions.
+To decide whether an older person is legally competent, the court will need to know about the person’s ability to manage certain major types of decisions.
 These might include:

 - Medical consent capacity